By Jeff Winters on Oct 23, 2018 9:23:03 AMThis article was originally published on SelfGrowth.com.

 I’ve encountered an ethos floating around that sales teams all just sell what they are told to sell.
 This can give salespeople the impression that they aren’t part of the overall business — they’re just part of the sales team.
 It’s critical that your sales team and business are one and the same and that everyone understands it.
 Bringing salespeople in to help make important company decisions can be a nice cure for this ill.

 If you think you might be a deal killer, don’t lose hope yet: You can still make some changes to prevent all of your best salespeople from leaving your company in the dust.
-Use these tips to build (or repair) the connection between yourself and your sales team, and together, you’ll move your company toward more closed deals and increased growth.
+Use these tips for retaining high performing employees to build (or repair) the connection between yourself and your sales team, and together, you’ll move your company toward more closed deals and increased growth.